 Paragliding rides go for about $80 USD but the price does vary depending on the season and how long of a ride you want.
 You don’t need to book in advance and can simply walk up to the take-off area along the Malecon and book there.

 Arequipa is another must-visit city in Peru.
-This city is often referred to as the “white city” because of all of the white historic building.
+This city is often referred to as the “white city” because of all of the white historic buildings made of white volcanic rock.
 Just walking around the streets is a great thing to do simply because of the architecture and white buildings contrasted with flowers everywhere.

 The most common activity in Arequipa is a day trip to the Colca Canyon.
 However, going on a tour of the city is also very worthwhile.
 There are tons of really well-done museums around as well as trendy cafes to check out!